"Pay," "Spend" and "Cost": What's the Difference? [Updated]

 The pay for these two jobs is the same.

 The noun form of "spend" isn't common in daily conversation.
-It means "the amount of money spent for a particular purpose over a particular length of time."
+It refers to the amount of money spent for a particular purpose over a particular length of time.
 It's mostly used in business situations.

 The company decided to increase its advertising spend on social media.